Skip to content

 Step 1: Capture and Data Extraction

-As of March 2026, UK businesses transacting with EU counterparts must comply with European standard EN 16931 for cross-border e-invoices (BSI EN 16931-1:2017), driving the adoption of structured XML-based invoice formats (UBL 2.1, CII) that feed directly into automated processing pipelines.
+As of March 2026, Canadian businesses transacting with EU counterparts must comply with European standard EN 16931 for cross-border e-invoices, driving the adoption of structured XML-based invoice formats (UBL 2.1, CII) that feed directly into automated processing pipelines.

 Step 2: Validation and Three-Way Matching